Code-Institute-Submissions/i-love-this-game/README.md

 o perform any action I'm allowed to when using the blog and be informed each time so that I know that my actions were performed

-o and though I'm a person with disabilities, I'm able use the blog's features so that I can access the blog as easily as users who do not have special needs do
+o and though I'm a person with disabilities, I'm able to use the blog's features so that I can access the blog as easily as users who do not have special needs do

 #### As a developer, I can: